vihaank1/Weather-EventWidget/meta/DEADLINE.md

 Threaded API Calls: Using JavaFX Task to fetch weather and events without freezing the UI, and ISO Code Usage: How to structure API requests with ISO 3166 codes (e.g., FR for France, CA for Canada), etc.
 I must say typing London,GB and seeing many fun events pop up in London was thrilling!
+I enjoyed learning more about branching and merging and implementing the concepts behind it in a real time API project!

 ## Part 3: Retrospect